Brazilian miner Vale says dam in danger of collapse

 On Friday, the company raised the level of risk at a mining waste dam in the city of Barao de Cocais to three, the highest grade.
 According to Brazil’s mining and energy secretary, level three means that “a rupture is imminent or already happening.”

-Some communities had already been told to leave by state authorities in February after Vale raised risk levels to grade two, company spokeswoman Cinthia Saito said.
+Residents in a 10-kilometre (6.2 miles) perimeter of the dam had already been told to leave by state authorities in February after Vale raised risk levels to grade two, a company spokesperson told the Associated Press Saturday.

-Saito said Vale did not yet know how many people had complied with the order.
+The Vale spokesperson, who asked not to be identified in line with company policy, said 442 people had been relocated in temporary housing or with family members since February.

 Lt.
 Col. Flavio Godinho, of the state’s civil defense department, told reporters that authorities are studying the Barao de Cocais structure to review the existing contingency plan.